Luna-Vust invariants of Cox rings and skeletons of spherical varieties: Introduction

-The Luna-Vust theory of spherical embeddings (see~\cite{lv83, kno91}) assigns to every spherical variety certain combinatorial invariants.
 In Section~\ref{sec:cmc}, we explicitly determine the Luna-Vust invariants of $\overline{X}$ from the Luna-Vust invariants of $X$.
-In Theorem~\ref{th:cl}, we obtain an explicit description of the divisor class group of $\overline{X}$.
+Then, in Theorem~\ref{th:cl}, we obtain an explicit description of the divisor class group of $\overline{X}$.
 In particular, we determine exactly when the Cox ring $\Rm(X)$ is factorial.